Harbor seal: Pacific Coast

 The California population of subspecies P. v. richardii amounted to about 25,000 individuals as of 1984.
 Pacific harbor seals or California harbor seals are found along the entire Pacific Coast shoreline of the state.
 They prefer to remain relatively close to shore in subtidal and intertidal zones, and have not been seen beyond the Channel Islands as a pelagic form; moreover, they often venture into bays and estuaries and even swim up coastal rivers.
 They feed in shallow littoral waters on herring, flounder, hake, anchovy, codfish, and sculpin.

 Breeding occurs in California from March to May, with pupping between April and May, depending on local populations.
 As top-level feeders in the kelp forest, harbor seals enhance species diversity and productivity.
 They are preyed upon by killer whales (orcas) and white sharks.
-Haul out sites in California include urban beaches and from time to time they can be seen having a nap on the beach in all of San Francisco Bay, which would include the conurbation of Richmond, Oakland, and San Francisco, the Greater Los Angeles area, which would include Santa Barbara, the city of Los Angeles itself, and Long Beach, and all of San Diego Bay, most famously beaches near La Jolla.
+Haul out sites in California include urban beaches and from time to time they can be seen having a nap on the beach in all of San Francisco Bay, which would include the conurbation of Richmond, Oakland, and San Francisco, the Greater Los Angeles area, which would include Santa Barbara, the city of Los Angeles itself, and Long Beach, and all of San Diego, most famously beaches near La Jolla.

 Considerable scientific inquiry has been carried out by the Marine Mammal Center and other research organisations beginning in the 1980s regarding the incidence and transmission of diseases in harbor seals in the wild, including analysis of phocine herpesvirus.
 In San Francisco Bay, some harbor seals are fully or partially reddish in colour, possibly caused by an accumulation of trace elements such as iron or selenium in the ocean, or a change in the hair follicles.

 Although some of the largest harbor seal pupping areas are found in California, they are also found north along the Pacific Coast in Oregon, Washington, British Columbia and Alaska.
 Large populations move with the season south along the west coast of Canada and may winter on the islands in Washington and Oregon.
 Pupping is known to occur in both Washington and Oregon as of 2020.
 People are advised to stay at least 50m (164 ft) away from harbor seals that have hauled out on land, especially the pups, as mothers will abandon them when there is excessive human activity nearby.